What are GABA receptors?

 The gamma-aminobutyric acid receptors (γ-aminobutyrate, GABA) are the most abundant brain receptors.
 GABA receptors are divided into ionotropic GABA A receptors (chloride channels) and metabotropic GABA B receptors.

 GABA receptors are inhibitory and may require alcohol or sleeping pills.
 Indeed, gamma-aminobutyric acid (GABA) itself is sometimes sold as a nutritional supplement to facilitate sleep.
 However, such an effect has never been demonstrated in the oral administration of this neurotransmitter.
-The brain cells take care of the optimal delivery of GABA for signaling purposes.
-We must not be tempted to consider GABA as an endogenous hypnotic that can be administered orally.
+The brain cells take care of the optimal supply of GABA for signaling purposes.
+We must not be tempted to consider GABA as an endogenous hypnotic that can be given orally.

 Alcohol and GABA receptors

 Neuroscience for a long time of the last century was not sure how drunk alcohol actually causes drunkenness.
-Even at elementary school, a biology teacher told us that ethanol works by dissolving in the fat of the lipid membrane of cells and changing its permeability.
+Even at elementary school, a biology teacher told us that ethanol works by dissolving the fat of the lipid membrane of the cells and changing its permeability.
 Since then, however, it has come to light that a small molecule of ethanol affects a considerable number of specific nerve receptors and that the most important of these is the binding of ethanol to GABA A receptors.

 Effect of ginseng on GABA receptors

 GABA receptors are the most abundant receptors in the brain.
 Strong agonists or antagonists of these receptors are not found among adaptogens, but modulation effects are frequent.